 “How many are your works, Lord!
 In wisdom you made them all; the earth is full of your creatures.”Psalm 104:24

 In this episode, Grandpa and Chamy have a long talk about creation and evolution, while Liz sees one of the wonders of creation right before his eyes.

 Have you ever thought about all that God has made?
 He created birds and animals and plants with beauty—cardinals, polar bears, and wildflowers.
-He created things that are useful to us—fruit and vegetables, trees that turn into oil and coal that we burn to keep warm.
+He created things that are useful to us—fruit and vegetables to eat and wind and water for renewable energy.
 He made some things that he probably knew we would laugh at—kittens, giraffes, you and me.